saghul/txiki.js/README.md

 This is an experiment in using [libuv] as the platform layer for [QuickJS].

-Currently the following is already implemented in the `quv` (formerly `qjs`) interpreter, using libuv:
+Currently the following is already implemented in the runtime, using libuv:

 - TCP and UDP sockets
 - TTY handles